 This is the default mode.
-Browsers in this display mode show thumbnails (small previews).
-Other information can also be shown alongside the thumbnails.
+Browser panes in this mode show thumbnails (small previews).
+Other information may also be shown alongside the thumbnails.

-The thumbnails show icons indicating the presence of picture information (metadata) if present, as well as other facts about the thumbnailed pictures.
-Moving from the top left corner of each thumbnail, the icons refer to photographic picture information, other picture information (name, author, description, etc.), keywords, audio notes, a backup of the picture's original version, a backup of its information, its digital signature, GPS data, and online/ offline status.
+The thumbnails show icons indicating the presence of picture information (metadata) and other facts about the thumbnailed pictures.
+Moving from the top left corner of each thumbnail, the icons refer to photographic picture information, other picture information (name, author, description, etc.), keywords, audio notes, a backup of the picture's original version, a backup of its information, its digital signature if any, GPS data, and online/offline status.